Canadian Olympic Medal Count

 He didn’t like racing against the clock, but thought that the mass start (which would make its Olympic debut at PyeongChang 2018) was the right fit for him.
 He spent four months training in marathon skating in the Netherlands to increase his fitness for the longer race.
 Utilizing his experience in pack racing, he quickly became a top contender.
 He finished 14th in the mass start at PyeongChang 2018.

-Competing on the senior international circuit since 2006-07 when he was named Speed Skating Canada’s Rising Star for short track, Jean had a career-year in 2011-12.
-He won the overall World Cup title in the 500m on the strength of victories in all four of his 500m World Cup races.
+Jean had been competing on the short track World Cup circuit since 2006-07 when he was named Speed Skating Canada’s Rising Star for short track.
+He had a career-year in 2011-12 when he won the overall World Cup title in the 500m on the strength of victories in all four of his 500m World Cup races.
 He was also third in the World Cup 1000m standings with three podium finishes.
 He capped the season with a gold medal in the 500m at the world championships and was rewarded as Speed Skating Canada’s Male Short Track Skater of the Year, ending the run of five straight wins by Charles Hamelin.

 Jean was also the target of sabotage at the 2011 World Team Championships when he realized during the first lap of the 5000m relay that one of his blades was broken.
-American skater Simon Cho would admit in October 2012 to tampering with the skate, allegedly under orders from his then-coach Jae Su Chun.
-Cho offered a personal apology to Jean prior to going public with the admission.
+American skater Simon Cho admitted in October 2012 to tampering with the skate, allegedly under orders from his coach, and offered a personal apology to Jean prior to going public with the admission.